patrycjamic/Basic-pong-game/README.md

 ## General Info
 In game are three main objects - 2 paddles, 1 ball.
 This game has only single player mode.
 User controls one of the paddle, the second is 'ai' paddle.
-The game is provided with counter that counts down seconds to start game.
+The game is provided with counter that counts down seconds to start game at the beginning and every time the balls falls out.
+'Elevator music' is playing in the background.
+Game ends when someone scores 5 points.

 ## Screenshoots